orionjs/orioncms/docs/collections.md

 Posts = new orion.collection('posts', {
   singularName: 'post', // The name of one of these items
   pluralName: 'posts', // The name of more than one of these items
+  title: 'posts', // The title in the index of the collection
   link: {
     /**
      * The text that you want to show in the sidebar.